diluvii/compiler/README.md

 # miniC compiler
 Compiler for a C-subset targetting x86-64 assembly.
-Generates LLVM IR and emits x86-64 assembly via LLVM API calls, with optimization passes (CSE, DCE, constant folding, constant propagation) and a linear-scan algorithm for register allocation.
+Generates LLVM IR and emits x86-64 assembly via LLVM API calls, with optimization passes (CSE, DCE, constant folding, constant propagation) and a linear scan algorithm for register allocation.

+## Pipeline
+### Frontend: Syntax and semantic analysis
-- **Frontend:** Uses lex and yacc to run syntax and semantic analyses, and generates an AST.
+Uses lex and yacc to parse miniC file into an AST.
+Conducts semantic checks to ensure variables are declared once per scope and declared before use.
-- **IR & optimizations:** Uses LLVM API calls in C to build an LLVM IR, then runs optimizations.
-- **Codegen:** Runs linear-scan, generates assembly.

-## How to run
-- `make` to generate the `./minic` executable
-- `./minic ${FILEPATH}` to generate the assembly code for the specified `.c` file (e.g. `./minic tests/fib.c` generates `/out/fib.s`)
-- `make run FILE=${FILENAME}` to run the assembly code for the specified program (e.g. `make run FILE=fib`)
+### IR generation
+AST lowered into LLVM IR via LLVM API calls.

+### Optimizations
+We run local optimizations (CSE, DCE, constant folding) and a global optimization (constant propagation) on the LLVM IR.

+(Will add descriptions of CSE, DCE, constant folding, constant propagation.)

+### Codegen
+We run the linear scan algorithm to allocate registers, then emit x86-64 assembly via LLVM API calls.

+(Will add descriptions of linear scan algorithm.)

-## Directory structure
+## Directory Structure
 ```
 ├── main.c
 ├── Makefile